ec-jrc/pyPoseidon/README.md

 ## Tests

 There are several sets of tests.
-You can run pyPoseidon unitests with
+You can run `pyposeidon` unitests with

 `pytest`